Orbcomm: Satellites

-ORBCOMM Global launched 35 satellites in the mid to late 1990s.
+Orbcomm Global launched 35 satellites in the mid to late 1990s.
 Of the original 35, 24 remain operational today, according to company filings.
 The plane F polar satellite, one of the original prototype first-generation satellites launched in 1995, was retired in April 2007 due to intermittent service.
 Two additional satellites (one from each of Plane B and Plane D) were retired in 2008 also due to intermittent service.
 The other five satellites that are not operational experienced failures earlier.
 The absence of these eight satellites can increase system latency and decrease overall capacity.
-ORBCOMM has invested in replacement satellites as the first generation is at or nearing end of life.
-On 19 June 2008, six additional ORBCOMM satellites were launched with the Cosmos-3M rocket: one ORBCOMM CDS weighing 80 kg, and five ORBCOMM Quick Launches weighing 115 kg each.
+Orbcomm has invested in replacement satellites as the first generation is at or nearing the end of life.

+On June 19, 2008, six additional Orbcomm satellites were launched with the Cosmos-3M rocket: one Orbcomm CDS weighing 80 kg, and five Orbcomm Quick Launches weighing 115 kg each.
 These new satellites were built by German OHB System AG (platform) and by Orbital Sciences Corporation (payload) and included a secondary AIS.
 Design and production of the satellite platform was subcontracted by OHB System to Russian KB Polyot.

-On November 9, 2009, ORBCOMM filed a report to the US Securities and Exchange Commission stating that since its launch, communications capability for three of the quick-launch satellites and the CDS has been lost.
+On November 9, 2009, Orbcomm filed a report to the US Securities and Exchange Commission stating that since its launch, communications capability for three of the quick-launch satellites and the CDS has been lost.
 The failed satellites experienced attitude control system anomalies as well as anomalies with its power systems, which resulted in the satellites not pointing towards the sun and the earth as expected and as a consequence has reduced power generation.
 The company filed a $50 million claim with its insurers covering the loss of all six satellites and received $44.5 million in compensation.